 Repeat these basic essentials over and over to God’s people.
 Warn them before God against pious nitpicking, which chips away at the faith.
 It just wears everyone out.
 Concentrate on doing your best for God, work you won’t be ashamed of, laying out the truth plain and simple.

-Sunday School begins on September 10th!
+Looking for Sunday School in Wilmington, Ohio?
 If you’re looking for a peaceful, progressive place for your family to explore faith education, there’s a home for you at Wilmington Friends Meeting.
 Come and learn with Friends!

 Quaker education is not focused on providing you with the “correct” answer, which you can then foist upon the world.
 Rather, our focus is to equip you – and your children – with the tools and confidence you need to share your own faith story.
 To that end, Wilmington Friends Meeting offers Christian education opportunities for seekers and believers of all ages.

-The Preschool/Kindergarten Sunday School class, taught by Amber Chaney and Samantha Shivers, will be following the Sparkling Still curriculum from Friends General Conference.
+The Preschool/Kindergarten Sunday School class, taught by Amber Chaney , will be following the Sparkling Still curriculum from Friends General Conference.
 Sparkling Still is a gentle introduction to Quaker values and perspectives, offering children age-appropriate stories and creative experiences.